myHuTao-qwq/HutaoFisher/README.md

 You can set in config.json whether to useGPU inference (useGPU), whether to log all images (logAllImgs) (images on error will always be output, but other image logging can be turned off), whether to log casting data to help optimize casting decisions (logData) (if this is yes, Alt+Tab will be required to cut out after a failed cast) If yes, you need to Alt+Tab to enter the reason for the error after a failed cast), and whether to catch a certain type of fish (typeToFish).
 See help.txt for the meaning of the specific config.json.

-Run the game in full screen mode with a 16:9 aspect ratio (important!).
+The game interface should have a 16:9 aspect ratio (important!).

 Before starting the fisher, you should manually walk to the fishing place, select a fishing rod and enter fishing in the game.

-Press Alt+V to start fishing and Alt+X to exit fishing.
+Press Alt+V to activate hutaofisher and Alt+X to stop hutaofisher.

 The beeps are in order of scale: